tillda/pm.js/README.md

 ## Usage

 1. Ooops, there is no npm install... shit!
+2. Checkout & symlink pm.js to a directory in PATH so it is accessible as an exectuable from anywher
-2. Now you would just create `pm.json` file and run `pm` in that directory if there was one :-(
+2. Create `pm.json` file and run `pm` in that directory